Eleven-junichi2/gapestallion/README.md

 # gapestallion
-the game engine for hopefull stalllion project
+A game engine for hopefull stallion project.
+This project adopt ECS(Entity Component System).